 In 1954, Central High School was 100% white.
 Six years later, the school was 90% Black.
 Paseo High School was 100% white in 1954, and by 1970, Paseo was 99% Black.
 Schools west of Troost remained to have a high population of whites while schools east of it were overcrowded and underfunded.
 James Shortridge explained, “The city grew by nearly 220 square miles throughout the 1950s and 1960s, but the school district stayed the same size.”

-The change in demographics due to the attendance boundary shifts at Troost is easily visible.
+Snapshots of the yearbook photos from Central High School (L-R)- 1954, 1957, and 1960.
+The change in demographics due to the attendance boundary shifts at Troost is easily visible. |

 In the 1960s, Central High School was bursting at the seams, and the School District set out to shift the boundary lines once again.
 On June 27, 1963, the Kansas City Times reported the Board’s findings on what to do with overpopulation on the east side.
 They stated, “The board recognizes that the discussion of solving overcrowded conditions at Central High School is occurring at a time when racial tensions are increasing across the country.
 The Kansas City schools have a respectable record of integration.”